Skip to content

 from graphforge import GraphForge

-# Create an in-memory graph (data is not persisted)
+# Create an in-memory graph (data is not persisted between sessions)

 Step 2: Add Nodes